 The Management Agreement has an initial term of ten years and is automatically renewable for further terms of ten years after the expiration of the initial term, unless terminated early in accordance with the terms of the agreement.
 The Manager may resign if the Corporation is in breach or default of the provisions of the Management Agreement and, if capable of being cured, any such breach or default has not been cured within 30 days of notice of such breach or default to the Corporation.
 The Manager is deemed to have resigned if the Manager becomes bankrupt or insolvent.
-The Manager may be removed as manager of the Corporation if the Manager is in material breach or default of the provisions of the Management Agreement and, if capable of being cured, any such breach or default has not been cured within 30 days of notice of such breach or default to the Manager.
-The Manager may also resign as manager of the Corporation and terminate the Management Agreement, or the Corporation may terminate the Management Agreement, upon not less than 120 days written notice to the Corporation.
+The Manager may be removed as manager of the Corporation if the Manager is in material breach or default of the provisions of the Manager and, if capable of being cured within 30 days of notice of such breach or default of the provisions of the Management Agreement and, if capable of being cured, any such breach or default of the provisions of the Management Agreement and, if capable of being cured, any such breach or default of the provisions of the Management Agreement and, if capable of being cured, any such breach or default has not been cured within 30 days of notice of such breach or default to the Manager of the Corporation and terminate the Management to the Manager may also resign as manager of the Corporation and terminate the Management

+Agreement, or the Corporation may terminate the Management Agreement, upon not less than 120 days written notice to the Corporation.
 The Management Agreement may not be amended except by the written agreement of the Manager and the Corporation.